bobsense/redis-arm64/README.md

 The server is now ready to accept connections on port 6379
 ```

-Then you can log on mysql server and run mysql as you want.
+Then you can log on redis server and run redis as you want.
 Just type:

 ```
 $ redis-cli -h 127.0.0.1 -p 32768